 Their claim was that they were cutting no more than one tree per hectare, though it wasn’t meant literally.
 In other words, they really cut the bejeezus out of a wide swath of forest.
 Then, to make the PR story come out right, they divided that particular number of trees into the entire old-growth acreage.
 What’s more, they knew it wouldn’t look good to see the cutting zone.

 Before long we packed up, taped our ankles to prevent insect bites, and found ourselves bouncing along in the side-facing backseat of Toyota Land Cruisers along a dusty, pitted, logging road, heading deep into the old-growth forest.
 The ride was bouncy and slow, and due to the quality of road kept conversation to a minimum.
 Behind us huge clouds of roiling dust spewed out, coating the thick vegetation alongside the narrow road.

-During periodic stops sounds of the rain forest enveloped us as we walked into the forest alongside the road.
-Overhead came the sharp cry of baboons rising in symphonic union with the accompanying caw of birds, while insects laid a bass line beneath with their mantric hum.
+During periodic stops sounds of the rainforest enveloped us as we walked into the forest alongside the road.
+Overhead, the sharp cry of baboons rose in symphonic union with the accompanying caw of birds, while insects laid a bass line beneath with their mantric hum.
 This was a world unchanged from its primeval origins when trees erupted on the land, filling every available space with quadruple canopy, stretching like…well, like a forest to the sky.